-- what is the purpose of accounting policy disclosure requirements, by providing a clear disclosure objective, - which kind of accounting policy disclosures are considered as immaterial or 'boilerplate' (in nature and extent), in order to demonstrate, which accounting policy disclosure is not thought to provide material information to primary users of financial statements, - which accounting policy disclosures shall be provided, by providing more positive examples of meaningful and entity-specific accounting policy disclosures (please refer to our answer to the question 4), and - to what extent are primary users of financial statements familiar with specific requirements included in IFRS Standards, i.e. are accounting experts.
-In other words: providing some introductory notes, i.e. briefly summarizing the content of the recognition and measurement requirements of an IFRS Standard, may increase the understandability of entity-specific information provided in the notes.
+- what the purpose of accounting policy disclosure requirements was, by providing a clear disclosure objective; - which kind of accounting policy disclosures be considered as immaterial or 'boilerplate' in order to demonstrate which disclosure the IASB would not think to provide relevant information to primary users of financial statements; - which accounting policy disclosures be provided, by including positive examples of entityspecific accounting policy disclosures (please refer to our answer to question 4); and - to what extent primary users of financial statements should be assumed to have the knowledge about specific requirements in IFRS Standards.
+In other words: Providing some introductory notes in order to provide context may increase the understandability of entityspecific information provided in the notes.

-Question 2 The proposed new paragraph 117A of IAS 1 states that not all accounting policies relating to material transactions, other events or conditions are themselves material to an entity's financial statements.
+The proposed new paragraph 117A of IAS 1 states that not all accounting policies relating to material transactions, other events or conditions are themselves material to an entity's financial statements.

 Do you agree with this proposed statement?
 If not, what changes do you suggest and why?